Southeast Asia·Philippines·Updated May 3, 2026

 What scams target tourists in Davao?

-The most frequently reported tourist scams in Davao are Airport Taxi Meter Fraud, Mount Apo Climbing Package Fraud, Fake or Overpriced Durian, with 2 classified as high severity.
+The most frequently reported tourist scams in Davao are Airport Taxi Meter Fraud, Aldevinco Shopping Center Gem and Souvenir Hustle, Mount Apo Climbing Package Fraud.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Lombok and Palawan.
+Similar patterns are also documented in Kuala Lumpur and Palawan.

 Are taxis safe in Davao?